joao-p-marques/VivumLab/website/docs/dev/Adding-Services.md

 - Creates the Service Role Directory
   - Edits the role/PACKAGENAME/tasks/main.yml
 - Creates the Documentation file
-- Edits mkdocs.yml to include the new documentation file
 - Edits the Readme, and Changelog files
 - Edits the group_var/all file to include the new package in the Enabled Services list